 Russell holds a Master of in Business Administration degree from Athabasca University (2010).
 His academic, and professional, interests are in demonstrating value to taxpayers from enterprise asset management programs.

-Russell is a member of the CNAM Board of Directors (representing municipalities under 100,000 population) and Chair of the Alberta network known as Infrastructure Asset Management Alberta.
+Russell is a member of the CNAM Board of Directors and Chair of the Alberta network known as Infrastructure Asset Management Alberta.
 Russell is also a senior member of the International Right of Way Association and serves on its International Asset Management Committee.

 Read Joel Shaw's Bio+